Changing Server Response Headers¶

 Servercan be changed starting with Wallarm node 2.16.

-The rule Add or replace server response header can also be used to address any of your business and technical issues.
+The rule Change server response headers can also be used to address any of your business and technical issues.

 Creating and applying the rule¶

-Create the rule Add or replace server response header in the Profile & Rules section of Wallarm Console.
+Create the rule Change server response headers in the Rules section of Wallarm Console.
 The rule consists of the following components:

 - Condition describes the endpoints to apply the rule to.